Breeze/northwind-demo/STEPS-Server-Core2.md

 1. Create the server project.

-    - In Visual Studio 2019, select File / New / Project...
+    - In Visual Studio, select File / New / Project...
     - Choose project type .NET Core / **ASP.NET Core Web Application**
-    - Set the Project Name to **NorthwindServer**
+    - Set the project Name to **NorthwindServer**
     - Set the Location to the **NorthwindCore** directory that you created earlier
-    - Set the Solution Name to **NorthwindCore3**
-    - Make sure "Place solution and project is the same directory" is NOT checked
+    - Make sure "Create directory for solution" is checked
-    - Click **Create**, which takes you to the next dialog
+    - Click OK, which takes you to the next dialog
-    - Choose **ASP.NET Core 3.1** target
+    - Choose **ASP.NET Core 2.2** target
     - Choose **Empty** web application
-    - Click **Create**.
+    - Click OK

 2. Create the model project

-    - In the Solution Explorer, right-click on the solution and choose Add / New Project... (or, from the top menu, select File / Add / New Project... )
+    - Right-click on the solution and choose Add / New Project... (or, from the top menu, select File / Add / New Project... )
     - Choose project type .NET Standard / **Class Library (.NET Standard).**
-    - Click Next
     - Set the project Name to **NorthwindModel**
-    - Set the Location to the **NorwindCore3** directory that was created for the solution
+    - Set the Location to the **NorwindCore/NorthwindServer** directory that was created for the solution
-    - Click Create
+    - Click OK

 3. Add a reference to the model project